 She has held several positions since she joined the staff of CCAHA in 1986, including Membership Secretary and Administrative Assistant.
 In her position, she oversees all office activities, including client relations, project tracking, and billing.
 In addition, she is responsible for human resources activities, payroll processing, and facilities management and maintenance.

-Moira Mosley-Duffy oversees the accession and preparation of objects to be treated and coordinates the final steps of packing and return to clients.
+Jen Nugent oversees the accession and preparation of objects to be treated and coordinates the final steps of packing and return to clients.
 She is also responsible for tracking objects during their time at CCAHA, and for arranging insurance and shipping and receiving details.

 Lee Price joined the CCAHA staff in September 2001.
 Previously, he worked as a fundraising consultant for cultural and human services organizations.

 As Director of Development at CCAHA, he has directly assisted a number of important cultural organizations with the development of major grant proposals, including the Benjamin Franklin Tercentenary Commission, the University of Pennsylvania, the State Library of Pennsylvania, the Society of the Cincinnati, and the New Jersey State Archives.
-He writes the fundraising column, “Bringing in the Money,” for Public Libraries, the bimonthly journal of the Public Libraries Association, and has served as a grant reviewer for the Institute of Museum and Library Services.
+He wrote the fundraising column, “Bringing in the Money,” for Public Libraries, the bimonthly journal of the Public Libraries Association, and has served as a grant reviewer for the Institute of Museum and Library Services.